blue-unit/blue-unit/README.md

 -  Hi, I’m @blue-unit.
 -  I'm a 2nd year college student.
--  I’m interested in App Development.
--  I’m currently Backend.
+-  I’m currently building doing backend with GO.
 -  My other interests are SWE & DevOps.

 blue-unit/blue-unit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.